Runtime Lifecycle

 Key Behaviors

 • Overall traversal order follows YAML declaration order: esp_board_device_init_all() traverses devices in the order they appear in board_devices.yaml.
-Devices with depends_on declarations recursively initialize their dependencies first, regardless of declaration order in YAML.

-• depends_on declares initialization dependencies between devices: When a device is configured with depends_on, esp_board_device_init() recursively initializes the listed dependencies before initializing that device, without requiring manual ordering in board_devices.yaml.
+• depends_on declares initialization dependencies between devices: When a device is configured with depends_on, esp_board_device_init() recursively initializes the listed dependencies before initializing that device, regardless of declaration order in YAML.
+There is no need to manually order those devices in board_devices.yaml.
 If a dependency has already been initialized through another path (ref_count > 0), it is not re-created.
 A device may declare multiple dependencies of any type.

 • Deinitialization converges by reference count: Both devices and peripherals maintain an internal reference count (ref_count).
 Reinitializing the same object does not create a new instance; it increments the reference count.
 The resource is only actually released when the count drops to zero.